The 9 Best Telematics Companies for 2023

 Spireon is another great telematics provider that helps you stay on top of vehicle tracking by providing swift data refresh times.
 It offers the second fastest rate at 15 seconds, next to Teletrac.
 Depending on the needs of your fleet, you can also choose between 30 or 60 seconds.
 Spireon is also versatile because it can suit small and medium-sized fleets, or mixed fleets that utilize cars, vans, and trucks.

 However, our deep dive into Spireon identified its pricing plans as its downside.
-With an average score of 2.5/5 in our pricing analysis, Spireon is keen on its mandatory three-year contracts.
-If you do not want to be tied into a lengthy contract, we’d recommend trying GPS Trackit, which employs a zero-contract policy.
+With an average score of 2.5/5 in our pricing analysis, Spireon is committed to its mandatory three-year contracts.
+If you do not want to be tied into a lengthy contract or if your fleet operates seasonally, we’d recommend trying GPS Trackit, which employs a zero-contract policy.

 It’s also worth noting that Spireon offers custom pricing plans based on fleet size, contract length, and features.
 But if you wish to know if its plans are suited for your business, try our free quote comparison tool.
 We will match you up with tailored and obligation-free pricing quotes from the top telematics providers.